Manage Signing Keys

-For security purposes, you may manually rotate your signing key on a periodic basis.
+For security purposes, you can manually rotate your signing key on a periodic basis.

 We have designed the rotation and revocation process to both support your personal preferences and promote a graceful transition for your application.
 If you prefer to update your application first, then rotate and revoke your key, you may do that.
 Alternatively, if you prefer to rotate your key, and then update your application and revoke your old key, you may also do that.

 Currently used: Key that is currently being used to sign all new assertions.